tadeonm04/Scripts/README.md

 # Projects
-Compound of some projects and technique that I have used
+Compound of some projects and techniques that I have used through time.